aragon/nest/grants/BrightID/roadmap.md

 ### M9: Aragon-ID integration

 Extend BrightID AragonApp to allow users to link trust scores to ethereum addresses.
-BrightID mobile app component for initiatiing brightid to ethereum link.
+BrightID mobile app component for initiating brightid to ethereum link.
 Integrate display of trust scores into Aragon-ID app.
 Demo on either mainnet or testnet, depending on where Aragon-ID resides.